RackHD/RackHD/example/README.md

 [ansible roles](https://github.com/RackHD/RackHD/tree/master/example/roles)

-We also rely on the this projects structure of submodules to link the source into the VM (through vagrant).
+We also rely on the projects structure of submodules to link the source into the VM (through vagrant).
 The ansible roles are written to expect the source to be autoloaded on the virtual machine with directory mappings configured in Vagrantfile: